sluofoss/Quartz-Digital-Garden/content/Learn/DevOps/Terraform.md

 ---

-# Terraform: up & running by Yevgeniy Brikman notes
+# Terraform: up & running by Yevgeniy Brikman (edition 3) notes
 > [!NOTE]
 > this book uses #aws for example.
 > the prerequisite for Certificate `HashiCorp Certified: Terraform Authoring and Operations Professional` is experience with aws in production environment